a-b365/classifier-algorithms/README.md

 - Run the desired Python module directly from the command line.
 - This will run one classifier at a time:
-  - Logistic Regression: Produces all classification metrics along with the comparison
+  - Logistic Regression: Produces all classification metrics and the comparison
-  - Decision Tree: Generates initial performance metrics and improved performance
+  - Decision Tree: Generates initial performance measures and final performance
-  - Random Forest: Produces the same results as other classifiers
+  - Random Forest: It produces the same results as other classifiers
-- Note: The results of all classifiers are in the similar format
+- Note: The results of all classifiers are in similar format.

 ---